jake-knerr/cogent/README.md

 Allowing read operations is a compromise.
 It would be great to have completely encapsulated components, but wrapping the DOM API for read operations is very verbose and ultimately not that helpful.
 However, mutations do require explicit permission from a component.

 Adding event listeners are not considered mutations.
 Nor is adding or removing a component from the document considered a mutation.
+Nor is focusing.

 All components in an event bubble are considered owners when it reaches them, and they can cancel or stop the event.